The Equalizer: Introducing Shape-Gain Decomposition in Neural Audio Codecs: Experiments

 \subsection{Experimental Setup}

 \paragraph{Data} All experiments were carried out on 16-kHz speech signals.
-All models were trained using the \emph{LibriSpeech-100} dataset \citep{panayotov2015librispeech}, randomly divided into $90$\% for training and $10$\% for validation.
+All models were trained using the \emph{LibriSpeech-100} dataset \cite{panayotov2015librispeech}, which contains $100$\,h of speech signals from $251$ speakers.
+The dataset was randomly divided into $90$\% for training and $10$\% for validation.
 The evaluation relies on the standard \emph{test-clean} partition ($2,620$ utterances from $40$ distinct speakers, $\approx5.4$\,h) to ensure zero overlap with the training data.
-To demonstrate the interest of the proposed Equalizer method, we followed the same line as in Section~\ref{sec:sensitivity}, using test signals modified by a global gain as in \eqref{eq:x-gain}, for a wide range of input gains, from $-12$ to $+12$\,dB (with a $2$-dB step).
+To demonstrate the interest of the proposed Equalizer methodology, we followed the same line as in Section~\ref{sec:sensitivity}, using test signals modified by a global gain $\alpha$ as in (\ref{eq:x-gain}), for a wide range of values, from $-12$ to $+12$\,dB (with a $2$-dB step).
 Note that the test data at $0$\,dB have the same average level as the training data.
 In other words, the input gain variation can be seen as a relative deviation from the average level of the training data.